ehonda/BodySerialization/README.md

 EchoService $ dotnet run -c Release
 ```

-Then, you can run the greeter and inspect echo service log output as well as what is returned on the different echo service client calls
+Then you can run the greeter and inspect echo service log output as well as what is returned on the different echo service client calls

 ```console
 Greeter $ dotnet run -c Release